kaladakienka/order_api/README.md

 DB_PASSWORD={your_database_passord}
 ```

-These will be used to configure the mysql container when docker is run
+These will be used to configure the mysql container when docker is run, there is a sample
+`.env` provided in the root directory

 ##### Assumptions made when build the API